azcastillo/erdos2021_nfl_predmodel/README.md

 # Erdos Institute + NFL Big Data Bowl 2021 Prediction Model
 This is a stored repository of data and Python codes for the "Sports Analytics Project" group for the 2021 Erdos Institute.
 Data for this project can be found here: [NFL Project Data](https://www.kaggle.com/c/nfl-big-data-bowl-2021/data).

 This project was completed as part of the The Erdős Institute Data Science Boot Camp 2021 and will be submitted to compete in the National Football League’s (NFL) 2020-21 Big Data Bowl.
+The NFL Big Data Bowl is an annual analytics contest that explores statistical innovations in football.
 NFL data from the 2018 season was analyzed to provide recommendations and summaries for optimal defensive coverages, first down analysis, and penalty analysis.
 To successfully create a prediction model that NFL teams can benefit from, it is important to understand football and its related data.
 This will allow data scientists to identify significant data for building a model.

 **Football for Non-Football Data Scientists**

 Football is a sport where two opposing teams are competing over possession of the football and field position.
 The goal of the offense is to gain at least 10 yards every four downs (plays) to prevent turnovers and eventually score while the goal of the defense is to prevent these gains and secure turnovers.

+*Right click images below to view videos in a new tab and avoid leaving this page.*

 If a more in-depth overview is required, click the image below to watch an explanatory YouTube video provided by the NFL: